-This buttercream is light, fluffy and great for piping.
-It forms a nice crust making it good for holding its shape, traveling and keeping those details sharp.
+Crusting buttercream frosting is light, fluffy and great for piping.
+It forms a light crust making it good for holding its shape, traveling and keeping those details sharp.

 If you need a frosting with staying power, crusting buttercream is it!
 As it sets, it forms a light crust on the outside helping it to keep its shape.